 How has the college enrollment rate immediately following high school graduation varied over time?

-Of the 3.2 million high school completers in 2012, some 2.1 million, or 66 percent, enrolled in college the following fall.
+Of the 3.0 million high school completers in 2013, some 2.0 million, or 66 percent, enrolled in college the following fall.
 This rate, known as the immediate college enrollment rate, is defined as the annual percentage of high school completers (including GED recipients) who enroll in 2- or 4-year colleges in the fall immediately after completing high school.
-Between 1990 and 2012, the immediate college enrollment rate increased from 60 to 66 percent.
-However, the rate did not change measurably between 2011 and 2012.
+The immediate college enrollment rate increased from 60 percent in 1990 to 66 percent in 2013; however, this rate has decreased in recent years—down from 70 percent in 2009.
+The rate did not change measurably between 2012 (66 percent) and 2013.

 NOTE: High school completers include GED recipients.